Letter from U.S. Postal Inspection Service

 - Nick avoids criminal charges in the vast majority of federal investigations

 - Nick Oberheiden: Experience and knowledge you can trust.

 Unfortunately, most recipients of such a letter, driven by understandable fear of prosecution, have a tendency to contact the government to find out what the investigation is about, whether they are in “real” trouble, and what steps they should take to protect their interests.
 Our advice is simple: do not call the government.
 The government is not there to help you; the government is not there to get you relief; the government is not there to answer your questions; the government will not and cannot discuss the status of the investigation with you; the government is only there to get information—from you!

 - The government will not tell you about the investigation

-If you go into the trap of contacting the Justice Department, the FBI, or US Postal Service or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amounts to an admission or self-incrimination (or a lie) can be held against you in a court of law.
+If you go into the trap of contacting the Justice Department, the FBI, US Postal Service, or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amount to an admission or self-incrimination (or a lie) can be held against you in a court of law.
 Again, do not call the government yourself!